wcj365/apache-spark/docs/ubuntu-spark.md

 - `>>>a.collect()    # this should return [0,1,2,3]`
 - `>>>a.count()      # this should return 4`
 - `>>>quit()         # exit the shell`
+These statements server as a test for the success/failure of the installation.
+I have encountered problems due to issues with Java version compaibility.
+Also Python version compatibility too.
+Note:
+- Apache Spark 2.x runs on JDK 8, not JDK 11.
+- Apache Spark requires JDK.
+JRE is not enough.
+- There may be multiple versions of Python installed on a system, be aware.
+For example:
+    - System comes with a default Python
+    - There are Python 2 and Python 3 along with pip 2 and pip 3
+    - If installed, Anaconda comes with its own Python
 ### Step 15 - Stop Spark Slave and Master
 `#stop-slave.sh`